There are many different Widow tropes, and although they're used especially commonly in a few particular genres (The Western

 and Romance), they can pop up just about anywhere.

 Widows can be depicted positively, yet are just as often depicted negatively.
-It seems that society can not decide if Widows are Wonderful or Wicked.
-This could be because they are single women who have experienced sexual relations, but quite legitimately.
-This places them in a moral gray area, by old-fashioned standards; they are either viewed as a potential threat to virtue, or they might instead be used as a way to write in an "experienced woman" character who is also virtuous.
+It seems that society can not decide if Widows are wonderful or wicked.
+This could be because they are single women with socially-legitimate sexual experience.
+This places them in a category all their own, without set rules — not the pure innocent girl, not the established wife, not the vamp

 During the mid- to late-1960s TV sitcoms centering on female characters frequently depicted them as widowed (this being when divorce was still considered objectionable to depict), including The Lucy Show